carrot/slapp-nag/contributing.md

-# Contributing to nagbot
+# Contributing to slapp-nag

 Hello there!
-First of all, thanks for being interested in nagbot and helping out.
+First of all, thanks for being interested in slapp-nag and helping out.
 We all think you are awesome, and by contributing to open source projects, you are making the world a better place.
-That being said, there are a few ways to make the process of contributing code to nagbot smoother, detailed below:
+That being said, there are a few ways to make the process of contributing code to slapp-nag smoother, detailed below:

 ### Filing Issues